germanfica/keycloak-angular-spring/README.md

 ## Keycloak Getting Started

 Get started with Keycloak.
-You can find this guide in the [official documentation](https://www.keycloak.org/getting-started/getting-started-zip).
+A useful getting started guide can be found in the [official documentation](https://www.keycloak.org/getting-started/getting-started-zip).
+But I strongly recommend you to follow the instructions below, as there are additional things we will need to do for this project.

 ### Update default Keycloak port